 The key light is the first and usually, the most important light that a photographer will use in a lighting setup.
 The purpose of the key light is to highlight the form and dimension of the subject.
 The key light can be placed high or low producing different effects.
 The most common vertical position for the key light is slightly above the eye line; the nose should not cast a shadow on the lips.
 The main devices are flash or strobe and softbox or umbrella.

 The fill light may be used to reduce the contrast by filling the shadows with light to show some amount of detail typically seen by the eye in average lighting and considered normal.
 So using more or less fill light will make shadows seem lighter or darker than normal which will cause the viewer to react differently.
 The main devices are flash or strobe and softbox or umbrella, and reflector.

 It is used to illuminate the background area of a set.
 The background light will also provide separation between the subject and the background.

-The term “spill fill” refers to fill light which results from the footprint of light sources bouncing off surfaces in the shooting environment.
+The term “spill fill” refers to fill light that results from the footprint of light sources bouncing off surfaces in the shooting environment.

 Backlighting is the process of illuminating the subject from the back.
 It creates a glowing effect on the edges of the subject, while other areas are darker.